evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Discussion

 \subsection{Reconstruction as a Proxy for Encoder Training}

-A key contribution to improving the framework's performance is using a transfer learning technique involving a U-Net-based encoder trained for face reconstruction from event sequences, which only requires events and corresponding images (frames) for the same face and no additional annotations.
-To implement this, weights trained for reconstruction are used by fine-tuning the classification system, which allows the recognition framework to increase its performance by 21.5 points, from 72.1\% to 92.4\% accuracy.
-We think this is because the U-NET (trained for facial reconstruction) learns the spatio-temporal dynamics of face expression, which are important for facial expression recognition.
+A transfer-learning technique enhances framework performance by leveraging a U-Net-based encoder trained for face reconstruction from event sequences.
+This learning approach requires, during training,only events and corresponding images of the same face, without additional annotations.
+The reconstruction weights are fine-tuned within the classification system, improving recognition accuracy by 21.5 percentage points, from 72.1\% to 92.4\% on CK+.
+We believe this improvement stems from the U-Net's ability to learn spatio-temporal dynamics in facial expressions, which are crucial for facial expression recognition.

-Training the model with prior knowledge transferred from the facial frame reconstruction system significantly boosts accuracy.
-In this sense, it is interesting to note the effect of the training strategy as inferred from the confusion matrices, where we can observe that training the encoder from scratch gives very bad results from two classes (near 30\% accuracy) and that the training of the encoder for recognition and later fine-tuning it greatly improves the results for all classes, reaching a 60\% and 72\% accuracy for the two worst performing classes, and over 93\% accuracy for the remaining classes.
-We believe the supervision done when training the encoder (for reconstruction) allows learning the spatio-temporal dynamics of most facial expressions, which, together with the supervision done during the fine-tuning and the use of LSTM, allows capturing most of the structure of the face expression recognition problem.
+Prior knowledge from facial frame reconstruction significantly enhances model accuracy, as shown in the confusion matrices.
+When trained from scratch, the encoder's performance on two of the face expression classes is poor, with an accuracy of approximately 30\%.
+However, training the encoder for recognition and fine-tuning leads to improvements across classes, with the lowest-performing classes reaching 60\% and 72\% accuracy, and others exceeding 93\%.
+Supervision during encoder reconstruction training helps to understand the spatio-temporal dynamics of facial expressions.
+This, combined with fine-tuned supervision and an LSTM, effectively captures the structure of facial expression recognition.